 For anyone who suffers from addiction, just the thought of having to stop using can cause severe mental distress.
 Given that, the medical detox process is managed with the help of a medical detox center.
 A comprehensive team prescribing medications can alleviate your withdrawal pains while monitoring your health 24 hours.
 Assuring both your safety and comfort.

 We Level Up NJ’s thorough approach to rehabilitation supports several levels of care to ensure the best possible outcome for every patient who enters our doors.
-From an intensive and more supportive atmosphere for those in the early days of recovery to a comfortable residential-style living dynamic upon completion of Prescription Drug addiction detox, we are here to help guide you down the safe and results-based path to your sobriety.
+From an intensive and more supportive atmosphere for those in the early days of recovery to a comfortable residential-style living dynamic upon completion of addiction to prescription drugs detox, we are here to help guide you down the safe and results-based path to your sobriety.

 Once detox is complete, a new doorway in treatment opens up, which is referred to as a residential level of care.
 Our residential care program slowly and effectively introduces the individual into an atmosphere of therapeutic growth, marked by Master’s level therapists, clinicians, group counselors, psychiatrists, and a community of like-minded individuals with the same aim: to attain sobriety and live a great life.